Write the Funding Request Section of Your Business Plan

 - Expected financial condition in the upcoming quarter and year

-- If your business is in debt, explain the situation in the detail and a brief plan for paying it.
+- If your business is in debt, explain the situation in detail and brief plan for paying it

 - Mention how much return on investment can they expect